iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 The scores are calculated with rules, which can be preset for iGaming compliance, or customized to your business needs.

-Risk scores therefore allow your casino to create “dynamic friction”, only requesting more information on the player’s part when, say, they are logging into their account from a new device, or abroad.
+Your casino can create “dynamic friction”, only requesting more information on the player’s part when, say, they are logging into their account from a new device, or abroad.

 How One SEON Client Prevents Risky Actions